-In December, international prices surged due to a major shortfall in supply not expected to be filled for months.
 In January, international prices surged further as consumers continued to boost global demand for electronics.
 In February, prices surged on the back of low supply and inventories, coupled with resurgent consumer electronics demand.
 In March, international tin prices rose due to tight supply and increased demand from China's electronic industry.
 In April, international prices rose on tight supply amidst reduced supply from Indonesia.
 In May, international prices surged on increased demand, mainly from the electronics sector.
 In June, global prices remained steady.
 In July and August, persistent supply disruptions coupled with increasing demand continued to drive prices up.
 In September, prices remained largely unaffected.
 In October, prices surged despite low demand due to continued tight supply, caused by power and supply issues.
 In November, prices continued to trend upwards as a result of year-long supply disruptions and strong economic data towards the end of the month.
 In December, prices remained stable.
 In January, prices reached an all-time high as a result of persistent supply shortage and supportive market dynamics all across the spectrum.
+In February, prices continue to trend upwards as a lack of Indon esian exports led to a supply crunch.
+In March, prices remained stable.